Samreay/ChainConsumer/README.md

 ##### 0.31.0
 * Linking colorbar label font size to global label font size option.
 Thanks Yucheng-Zhang!
 * Allowing chains to be passed in as a pandas DataFrame.
+* Statsmodel update means we are now switching to Python 3 only support.

 ##### 0.30.1
 * Updating `matplotlib` dependency version for conda install.
 Thanks He Jia!